core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 After this exchange takes place, and after successful verifications as specified in the EDHOC protocol, the client and server can derive an OSCORE Security Context, as defined in {{Section A.1 of I-D.ietf-lake-edhoc}}.
 After that, they can use OSCORE to protect their communications as per {{RFC8613}}.

 The client and server are required to agree in advance on certain information and parameters describing how they should use EDHOC.
-These are specified in an application profile associated with the used EDHOC resource (see {{Section 3.9 of I-D.ietf-lake-edhoc}}.
+These are specified in an application profile associated with the EDHOC resource addressed (see {{Section 3.9 of I-D.ietf-lake-edhoc}}.

 ~~~~~~~~~~~~~~~~~ aasvg
   CoAP client                                         CoAP server